 We understand that applicants and offer holders may have concerns about the ongoing coronavirus (covid-19) pandemic and your plans to study with us at Leeds.

-Our campus will be open in September and its important to us that you have every opportunity to engage with the research community at Leeds, so were working hard to make sure you receive the high-quality academic experience you would expect.
+Our campus is open and its important to us that you have every opportunity to engage with the research community at Leeds, so were working hard to make sure you receive the high-quality academic experience you would expect.
 Your personal safety remains our top priority, so you can be sure well take all the appropriate social distancing and hygiene measures, which will be in place right across campus.

 When can I start my research degree study?

-In some circumstances we may not be able to honour your preference, but we will work closely with you to agree on an alternative, if it is possible.
+In some circumstances we may not be able to honour your preference, but we will work closely with you to agree on an alternative.

 Please wait to be contacted before you let us know what you would like to do.

-Further information and guidance is on our safety webpage.
+Further information and guidance is on our safety advice webpage.

 Can I defer my offer to secure a place for another time?